MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/overview.md

 ---
 # Overview of Dynamics 365 App for Outlook

 Use Dynamics 365 App for Outlook and tap the power of Dynamics 365 apps while using Outlook on the desktop, web, or mobile.
-You can view information about an email or appointment or link an Outlook email or appointment to an opportunity, account, or case in your app.
+You can view information about an email or appointment or link it to an opportunity, account, or case in your app.

 Dynamics 365 App for Outlook works with customer engagement apps (such as [Dynamics 365 Sales](./../sales-professional/help-hub.md), [Dynamics 365 Customer Service](./../customer-service/help-hub.md), [Dynamics 365 Marketing](./../marketing/help-hub.md).
 [Dynamics 365 Field Service](../field-service/overview.md), and [Dynamics 365 Project Service Automation](/dynamics-365-project-operations/articles/psa/overview.md), [Dynamics 365 Customer Engagement (on-premises), version 9](../customerengagement/on-premises/overview.md), and [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro).